ChristopherCochet/dbt-automated-pipepline/README.md

 </details>

 ## The Data Pipeline
-The dbt pipeline is ran periodcially using github action and can then visualise the pipeline in the dbt core UI using the following commands:
+The dbt pipeline is ran periodically using github actions.
+The models and can then visualise the pipeline in the dbt core UI using the following commands:
 - `dbt docs generate` and then
 - `dbt docs serve`